gabssnake/observablehq-docs/docs/cells/javascript.md

 ## Evaluating cells

-To have the results of your edits appear, click the Play (▶︎) button, or type Shift-Enter.
+To have the results of your edits appear, click the Play (▶︎) button, or type <Keys set="Shift-Enter" />.

 ## Cells—for expressions, variable definitions, blocks